 Characteristics of Project-Based Learning

-Here are three characteristics of meaningful project-based learning activities that lead to deeper understanding:
+Here are three characteristics of meaningful project-based learning activities that lead to deeper student understanding:

 Why Project-Based Learning?

-Research on PBL proves that it increases student engagement and achievement, and helps students develop the 21st-century skills they need to succeed in their future careers.
+Research on PBL supports an increase in student engagement and achievement, and helps students develop the 21st-century skills they need to succeed in their future careers.

 Here are 3 reasons to incorporate PBL into your curriculum:

 - PBL is a multidisciplinary pedagogical approach that provides meaningful learning opportunities.
 While project-based learning can certainly be content-specific, it also provides a vehicle for integrating multiple subjects.
-PBL encourage students to make meaningful connections across content areas, rather than occurring in isolation.
+PBL encourages students to make meaningful connections across content areas, rather than thinking about each subject area in isolation.

 - PBL provides opportunities to engage students in real-world learning.
-PBL is a great opportunity to engage students in authentic projects and/or performance tasks that are tied to real-world careers and experiences.
-Real-world examples give students a deeper understanding of concepts through relevant and authentic learning experiences.
+PBL is a great opportunity to engage students in authentic projects and/or performance tasks tied to real-world careers and experiences.
+Real-world tasks give students a deeper understanding of concepts through relevant and authentic learning experiences.